 Best Mattress Types for Side Sleepers

 Foam mattresses are quite popular these days thanks to their unique amalgamation of soft, pressure relief and consistent, even support.
 They are especially popular with bed-in-a-box companies because they can easily be compressed in a box and shipped to the customer’s door.
+If you’re searching for the best bed in a box, you’ll primarily come across foam beds.

 If you’re a side-sleeper thinking about buying a foam mattress, make sure you choose one with a substantial support layer.
 In foam mattresses, this is usually made with a thick layer of high-density foam.
 This support layer can also ensure the mattress doesn’t sag or deteriorate quickly.